sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 # Technical Description of IEEE-CoG2023 MicroRTS Submission

+_Videos of the agent in action in [README](https://github.com/sgoodfriend/rl-algo-impls/tree/main/rl_algo_impls/microrts#videos-against-mayari-2021-cog-winner)._

 ## Agent Overview

 RAISocketAI is a Java class that communicates with a Python process to determine actions.
-RAISocketAI launches the Python process and uses pipes for write and read to the process.
+RAISocketAI launches the Python process and uses pipes for writing requests and read responses with the process.

-The Python process loads up 7 different models.
+The Python process loads up 7 different PyTorch models.
 During a match, only one model is used based on the map:

 - ppo-Microrts-finetuned-NoWhereToRun-S1-best: NoWhereToRun9x8